Skip to main content

 • Validation: The button will be disabled if any [Required] or [Mandatory] fields are empty.

-• Feedback: An Execution Status icon (βœ…/❌) appears once the script finishes.
+• Feedback: An Execution Status icon (✅/❌) appears once the script finishes.

-Attributes allow you to enforce constraints and data integrity before a script starts.
+Enforce data integrity before a script starts.

 AttributeDescription